- 200g purple sprouting or Tenderstem broccoli

 - thumb-sized piece ginger, peeled and cut into matchsticks

 Mainly grown in Jamaica, Africa, India, China and Australia, ginger is the root of the plant.
 It…

 - 1 red chilli, thinly sliced (deseeded if you don't like it too hot)

-- 4 spring onion, halved and sliced lengthways
+- 4 spring onions, halved and sliced lengthways

 Also known as scallions or green onions, spring onions are in fact very young onions, harvested…

-- 2 orange, 1 juiced and 1 cut into segments
+- 2 oranges, 1 juiced and 1 cut into segments

 One of the best-known citrus fruits, oranges aren't necessarily orange - some varieties are…

 - 1½ tbsp clear honey

 - 1 tbsp rice vinegar